Combining CMB datasets with consistent foreground modelling: Sky model

-We sample the amplitude independently for each survey in $TT$ and $EE$.
-The contribution in $TE$ is assumed to be zero, as galaxy polarisation angles are uncorrelated.
-When individual datasets are analysed separately, we constrain $\beta_{\rm radio}$ with a Gaussian prior $\mathcal{N}(-0.8,0.1)$ \citep[see][]{tucci:2011}.
+We independently sampled the amplitude for each survey in $TT$ and $EE$.
+We assumed the contribution in $TE$ to be zero, as galaxy polarisation angles are uncorrelated.
+When we analysed individual datasets separately, we constrained $\beta_{\rm radio}$ with a Gaussian $\mathcal{N}(-0.8,0.1)$ \citep[see][]{tucci:2011}, otherwise we used a flat prior.